msr-quarc/Liquid/AzureGuide.md

 ### Run a Test

 * If you don't have the command window open from the previous step, open up a command prompt by right-clicking on the Windows icon in the bottom-left corner of the VM remote desktop.
-Change directory to "Documents\GitHub\Liquid\bin" and type "Liquid.exe __Entangle1(12)" (*Note*: there are **two** underscores before the E).
+Change directory to "c:\Liquid" and type "Liquid.exe __Entangle1(12)" (*Note*: there are **two** underscores before the E).
 You should see output similar to the following:
 ```
 0:0000.0/
 0:0000.0/ LIQUi|> -- Language Integrated Quantum Operations